 Never have lumpy mashed potatoes again!
 Here, we talk about how to make the creamiest dreamiest mashed potatoes every single time.
 These guys are silky-smooth, SO flavorful and super easy to throw together.

 I first posted the recipe for these Creamy Dreamy Mashed Potatoes around Thanksgiving in 2014, three years ago!
-They’ve been one of the most popular recipes on the blog around the holidays since then, so I thought it was time to give them a little love again, update some of the old photos and re-share it just so we can make sure it doesn’t get forgotten.
+They’ve been one of the most popular recipes on the blog around the holidays since then, so I thought it was time to give them a little love again.
+We updated some of the old photos, and re-shared it just so we can make sure it doesn’t ever get forgotten.

 HOWEVER, I would suggest you make them as is the first time around, because honestly, they really don’t need anything else.